Dane Myers

-Dane Michael Myers (born March 8, 1996) is an American professional baseball infielder and outfielder for the Miami Marlins of Major League Baseball (MLB).
-He made his MLB debut in 2023.
+Dane Michael Myers (born March 8, 1996) is an American professional baseball infielder and outfielder for the Cincinnati Reds of Major League Baseball (MLB).
+He has previously played in MLB for the Miami Marlins.

 Career

+Amateur career

 Dane Michael Myers was born in Columbus, Texas, and attended James E. Taylor High School in Katy, Texas.
 He attended Rice University, where he was a two-way player for the Rice Owls baseball team.
 He earned 2nd Team All-Conference USA honors his junior year (2017) after leading the Owls in hits, home runs, total bases and stolen bases.
 He also held the second best ERA on the team.

 Detroit Tigers

 The Detroit Tigers selected Myers as a pitcher in the sixth round, with the 185th overall pick, of the 2017 Major League Baseball draft.
 He made his professional debut with the Connecticut Tigers of the short-season New York-Penn League.
 He logged a 2.33 ERA in 13 games (12 starts).
 In 2018, Myers started 14 games for the Single–A West Michigan Whitecaps, registering a 3.33 ERA with 61 strikeouts across 73.0 innings of work.
 He spent the 2019 season with the High–A Lakeland Flying Tigers, appearing in 15 games and struggling with a 6.54 ERA with 38 strikeouts across 52 1/3 innings pitched, before landing on the Injured List.

 Upon returning from the IL, Myers was converted to a hitter, something he had not done since college.
 In 3 games at rookie-level Gulf Coast League, he went 3-5 with 4 walks and played third base.

 Myers did not play in 2020 due to COVID-19 pandemic and the cancellation of the minor league baseball season.
 In 2021, he played in 45 games split between Lakeland, West Michigan, and the Double–A Erie SeaWolves, hitting .292/.371/.442 with 4 home runs, 24 RBI, and 5 stolen bases.
 In 2022, Myers split the year between Erie and the Triple–A Toledo Mud Hens.
 In 121 total games, he batted .267/.315/.489 with career–highs in home runs (25), RBI (77), and stolen bases (21).
 He became just the third Detroit Tigers minor leaguer to record a 20-20 season.